Serving the Albuquerque area with exceptional, considerate dental care for over 30 years

 How do I know if I am eligible for treatment with my insurance?

 It is always the patient’s responsibility to know his or her own eligibility status.
-However, our office will check your eligibility the day before your exam.
+However, our office will check your eligibility the day before your exam and inform you of the estimated insurance coverage

 Will I receive a reminder of my appointment?

 We will give you a reminder call 2 days before your appointment in order to confirm your exam.

 What is Tooth Whitening (Bleaching)?
 Tooth whitening is a safe and cost effective way to help develop a beautiful, healthy smile.
 Flouride is used as part of the process, helping to reduce the risk of tooth and gum sensitivity.
 Tooth Whitening must be monitored by your dentist and only done after a comprehensive exam and hygiene cleaning.